 Bunnies And Christianity

-Medieval Christians believed the hare brought misfortune, saying witches changed into rabbits to suck the cows dry.
+Medieval Christians believed the hare brought misfortune, saying witches changed into hares to suck the cows dry.
 It was claimed that a witch could only be killed by a silver crucifix or a bullet when she appeared as a hare.

 Given their wild leaping and boxing displays during mating season, not to mention their ability to push out dozens of bunnies each spring, it is understandable that they came to represent lust and unbridled sexuality.